-The RNC did not set specific 2016 convention dates, but June 27-30 or July 18-21 are the two options under consideration.
-The RNC is aiming for a convention date earlier than in recent elections, allowing the formal nominee to draw upon campaign cash designated to be spent only in the general election.
+The 2016 Republican National Convention will convene in Cleveland, Ohio on July 18-21, 2016.
+The RNC chose a 2016 convention date much earlier than in recent elections, allowing the Republican nominee to draw upon campaign cash designated to be spent only in the general election.

 Ohio has been a battleground swing-state throughout United States campaigning history.
 The last candidate to win the presidential election without Ohio was Democrat John F. Kennedy in 1960.
 The last Republican presidential candidate to win the election without Ohio was Abraham Lincoln, 100 years earlier, in 1860.
 Cleveland last hosted the Republican National Convention in 1936.

 The main 2016 Republican National Convention venue will be the Quicken Loans Arena.
 This main convention center is located in downtown Cleveland, and referred to locally as "The Q".
 The multipurpose arena seats 20,500, and includes 2,000 club seats and 88 luxury suites.
 It is home to three professional sports teams and hosts numerous entertainment events.
 Other supporting venues within walking distance of 2016 RNC main venue include the Cleveland Convention Center and the Renaissance Cleveland Hotel.